 Like U+06DD ARABIC END OF AYAH, all of these signs can span multiple-digit numbers, rather than just a single digit.
 They are not formally considered combining marks in the sense used by the Unicode Standard, although they clearly interact graphically with the sequence of digits that follows them.
 They precede the sequence of digits that they span, rather than following a base character, as would be the case for a combining mark.
-Their General Category value is Cf (format control character).
-Unlike most other format control characters, however, they should be rendered with a visible glyph, even in circumstances where no suitable digit or sequence of digits follows them in logical order.
+Their General_Category value is Cf (format character).
+Unlike most other format characters, however, they should be rendered with a visible glyph, even in circumstances where no suitable digit or sequence of digits follows them in logical order.
+The characters have the Bidi_Class value of Arabic_Number to make them appear in the same run as the numbers following them.